 The markets for our services are highly competitive.
 In addition, there are relatively low barriers to entry into our markets and we have faced, and expect to continue to face, additional competition from new entrants into our markets.
-Competitive pressure could reduce the market acceptance of our services and result in price reductions that could have a material adverse effect on our business, financial condition or results of operations.
+Competitive pressure could reduce the market acceptance of our services and result in limitations in our ability to implement billing rate increases or maintain billing rates that could have a material adverse effect on our business, financial condition or results of operations.